 A selection of the highlights from Essays in Idleness with Hôjôki.

-Goodbye, My Orange, by Iwaki Kei, translated by Meredith McKinney.
+Farewell, My Orange, by Iwaki Kei, translated by Meredith McKinney.
 Europa Editions, 2018.

 Two immigrant women from very different cultures and backgrounds help each other to find their way in the sometimes challenging environment of an Australian country town.

 Poncho the Bookseller, by Akihiro Nishino, Gentôsha, 2018.

 A bilingual children’s story about a charming bookseller who loves his books too much.